cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/google.rst

 prerequisites:

 * a desktop or laptop computer
-* a working microphone and video camers
+* a working microphone and video camera

 Installing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^